azure1995/algorithm.js/README.md

 # algorithm.js
-A repository of .js solutions of 'Introduction to algorithms'
+A repository of .js solutions of algorithms in 'Introduction to algorithms'